Trump's impeachment in Ukraine obscures war, risks GOP response - ExBulletin

 Trump was impeached by the Democratic-led House and acquitted by the Senate, with only one Republican, Sen. Mitt Romney of Utah, joining Democrats in convicting him.

-The allegations all related to horse hockey, Rep. Morgan Griffith (R-Va.) said, recalling his decision not to impeach.
+The allegations all related to horse hockey, said Rep. Morgan Griffith, R-Va., recalling his decision not to impeach.

-Republicans are quick to point out that Trump was, in fact, the first president to authorize shipments of deadly weapons to Ukraine, which President Obama’s administration, with Biden as vice president, has refused to do. do for fear of provoking Putin.
+Republicans are quick to point out that Trump was, in fact, the first president to authorize lethal weapons shipments to Ukraine, which Barack Obama’s administration, with Biden as vice president, refused to do. do for fear of provoking Putin.

-Sen. Rob Portman (R-Ohio), the co-chairman of the Senate Ukraine Caucus who persuaded Trump in a phone call to eventually release the $400 million in aid, stood by his decision not to convict Trump for the delay of this aid.
+Sen. Rob Portman, R-Ohio, co-chairman of the Senate Ukraine Caucus who persuaded Trump in a phone call to finally release the $400 million in aid, stood by his decision not to convict Trump for the delay in this help.

 While that was done, Portman spoke about the outcome.